Joginder Nagar Valley: Devidarh

-A high altitude hill-top meadow is situated on the ridge amid Joginder Nagar and Barot valleys at 2870 metres.
-The sprawling slanting meadows all round commands a 360 degree view of the mountains.
+A high altitude hill-top meadow is situated on the ridge amid Joginder Nagar and Barot valleys at around 2900 metres.
+Almost a kilometre long sprawling meadow all round commands a 360 degree view of the Dhauladhar and Shivalik ranges.
 It has a forest rest house for overnight stays and grounds for camping.
+The meadow receives heavy snowfall during December to March period.
+Temperatures can drop below -10 degrees during extreme winters with windy conditions.

 Trek to Devidarh from Joginder Nagar: